 Interconnecting Utility: Virginia Electric and Power Company’s service territory

-Zoning: The Edgecombe site is currently zoned as agriculture.
+Zoning: The Edgecombe Plant site is currently zoned for agricultural use.
+Enron is working closely with the city of Rocky Mount regarding the re-zoning of the site.
+Rocky Mount has expressed its willingness to annex this site and facilitate the re-zoning process with Edgecombe County.
+This process will take approximately 30 days.

-Air Permit: The site is located in an attainment area for air permitting purposes.
-The Edgecombe site received a permit for a Westinghouse 501D5A configuration in 1992 and is currently being amended for the GE LM6000 configuration.
+Air Permit: The Edgecombe site is located in an attainment area for air permitting purposes.
+The site was previously permitted for a Westinghouse 501D5A configuration in 1992.
+A new air permit application will be filed in July 2000 to accommodate the LM6000 configuration.
+Agency review of the application takes approximately 95 days.

+Regulatory: A CPCN (Certificate of Public Convenience and Necessity) application is being prepared with the North Carolina Public Utility Commission and is expected to be completed within 90 days.

-Transmission: The Plant will be interconnected into a 230 kV line that borders the property and is owned by Virginia Electric and Power Company.
+Interconnection: The Edgecombe Plant will be interconnected into a 230 kV line that borders the property and is owned by Virginia Electric and Power Company.
+The interconnection agreement will be completed in August 2000.
 The Edgecombe Plant may also be interconnected through the City of Rocky Mount to Carolina Power & Light Company (CP&L).
-The interconnection into the CP&L system, however, will require approximately eight miles of new 139 kV transmission line.
+The interconnection into the CP&L system, however, will require approximately eight miles of new 138 kV transmission line.
 The City of Rocky Mount has expressed interest in assisting the project in procuring right of ways and interconnection into the City’s system.

-Fuel: The Edgecombe Plant may be fueled by either natural gas or No. 2 Fuel Oil.
-The facility will be interconnected into a North Carolina Natural Gas (NCNG) pipeline located across the street (State Road 1404) from the property.
+Fuel: The Edgecombe Plant will be configured for both natural gas and fuel oil.
+The facility will be interconnected into a North Carolina Natural Gas (NCNG) pipeline located adjacent to the property.
 In addition, a 360,000 gallon storage tank will be located on site to supply fuel oil to the plant.

-Enron is currently arranging the fuel transportation and gas and oil supply for the facility on a long-term availability basis.
+Targeted Commercial

-Targeted Commercial Ops: As early as June 1, 2001.
+Operations: As early as June 1, 2001.

+Estimated Operating

-Estimated Ops Hours: The Edgecombe Plant has been permitted for approximately 1,800 hours of annual operation at full load.
+Hours: The Edgecombe Plant has been permitted for approximately 1,800 hours of annual operation at full load.

-Expansion Potential: The Edgecombe Plant has been designed to facilitate a future plant expansion or conversion to combined cycle.

-Water Supply: The water supply for the facility will be supplied by the local municipality.

-Environmental: There have been no studies performed to date.

-PPA Overview

-Enron North America

-Term: June 1, 2001 through December 31, 2004

-Capacity Payment: $4.50/kW-month (Includes $0.75/kW-month for Fixed O & M)

-Fixed O&M Payment: $0.75/kW-month

-Variable O&M Payment: $2.00/MWh

-Guaranteed Heat Rate: 10,250 Btu/kWh HHV
+Water Supply: Both groundwater and municipal water supply alternatives are currently being evaluated.

+Environmental: A Phase 1 environmental study was completed in 1988 and is currently being updated.

+Power Purchase

+Agreement: Enron North America Corp. will enter into a PPA commencing on June 1, 2001 and running through December 31, 2004.
+The capacity payment shall be $5.25/kW-month plus a fixed O & M payment of $0.75/kW-month, and a variable O & M payment of $2.00/MWh assuming a 10,456 Btu/kWh (HHV) Heat Rate.

-3.6 Georgia
+8. Georgia